Immigration to Canada: Contemporary immigration, 1970s–present

-Immigration in Canada since the 1970s, or the fifth wave, has been mostly from Asia.
-This was largely influenced in 1976 when the Immigration Act was revised and was maintained as official government policy.
-The regulations introduced in 1976 consisted of 9 categories: education, occupation, professional skills, age, arranged employment, knowledge of English and/or French, relatives in Canada and "personal characteristics."
-To qualify for immigration 50 points out of 100 were necessary in 1976.
+Immigration to Canada since the 1970s, or the fifth wave, has been mostly from Asia.
+This was largely influenced in 1976, when the Immigration Act was revised, and maintained as official government policy.
+The regulations introduced in 1976 consisted of 9 categories: education, occupation, professional skills, age, arranged employment, knowledge of English and/or French, relatives in Canada, and "personal characteristics."
+To qualify for immigration, 50 points out of 100 were necessary in 1976.

+During Pierre Trudeau's time as prime minister, Canada's immigration levels were much lower and more stable, with total arrivals often in the tens of thousands annually, contrasting sharply with current figures.
+The period between 1968 and 1975 averaged over 165,000 newcomers annually, with a peak of 218,500 immigrants in 1974.
+Due to a weakening economy, the numbers declined, averaging around 114,000 newcomers from 1976 to 1984.
+The government introduced official immigration quotas in the mid-1970s, with a target of 100,000 in 1979.

 On 20 February 1978, Canada and Quebec signed an immigration agreement allowing Quebec decision-making power in independently choosing its immigrants, who would then still have to be approved by Ottawa.

 During the Mulroney administration, immigration levels were increased.
-From the late 1980s, the 'fifth wave' of immigration has since maintained, with slight fluctuations (225,000–275,000 annually).
-Today, political parties remain cautious in criticizing high levels of immigration, because in the early 1990s, as noted by The Globe and Mail, Canada's Reform Party "was branded 'racist' for suggesting that immigration levels be lowered from 250,000 to 150,000".
-However, the Coalition Avenir Québec who were elected in the 2018 Quebec election advocated for a reduction to the number of immigrants, to 40,000 for the province of Quebec, a reduction of 20%.
+Brian Mulroney's government significantly boosted Canada's annual immigration targets, moving them up from around 84,000 to over 250,000 by the early 1990s, a major policy shift focusing on economic class via the points system, reflecting a broader strategy to grow the population and labor force.
+From the late 1980s, the "fifth wave" of immigration has been maintained, with slight fluctuations (225,000–275,000 annually).
+In the early 1990s, as noted by The Globe and Mail, Canada's Reform Party "was branded 'racist' for suggesting that immigration levels be lowered from 250,000 to 150,000".

-In 2008, Stephen Harper gave then-parliamentary secretary and Minister of Multiculturalism and Citizenship Jason Kenney, established a mandate to integrate immigrants, while improving relationship between the government to communities to gain votes.
-In November 2017, Immigration Minister Ahmed Hussen announced that Canada would admit nearly 1 million permanent residents over the following three years, rising from 0.7% to 1% of its population by 2020.
-This increase was motivated by the economic needs of the country caused by an aging population.